WordPress Auto Update: The Definitive Guide

 WordPress has experienced a critical error

-This is a terrifying message to see, and can literally be anything on your site.
+Critical errors are terrifying messages to see, and can literally be anything on your site.
 The best way to figure out what is going on is to turn on the WordPress debugging mode.

 Go into the wp-config.php file using FTP or File Manager on cPanel, and change ‘false’ to ‘true’ in this line: define(‘WP_DEBUG’, false).